OpenAstronomy/python-3-for-scientists/index.rst

 developers, but we take care to keep this separate this from the main list of features that might be useful to typical users.

+.. note:: These pages are still a work in progress - we welcome any
+          feedback and/or contributions!
+See the `Contributing to these pages`_ section below for more details!

 Contents
 --------